10 Best Yoga Retreats in the US

 Yoga and Wine Tasting in Sagrada Wellness, Santa Margarita, California

-Wine and yoga – not your typical combination but is one of the best retreat experiences for some people.
+Wine and yoga – are not your typical combination but are one of the best retreat experiences for some people.
 Located in Central Coast California, Sagrada Wellness offers a new kind of fun in the form of a retreat, so it’s perfect for a girls’ getaway, for families, for couples, and even for solo retreaters on a personal holiday.

 While doing yoga sessions, you’ll also be learning about wine and chocolate.
 And of course, there’ll be plenty of wine tasting, with wines sampled from the retreat center’s vineyards.
 Apart from wine tasting, you will also get some free time to do trail hiking, meditation, and self-discovery.

 Located in Leyden, Spirit Fire Retreat Center is ideal for unplugging as you do meditation and yin yoga during your 7-day program.
 Say goodbye to stress and overwhelm as you relax and calm your busy mind with gentle activities like yin yoga and reflective writing.

 The retreat facility is located in a 95-acre lush forest and meadow, so it also has beautiful trails for hiking should you need more time to reflect.
 It’s open to everyone so it doesn’t matter whether you’re a beginner or an expert at yoga and meditation.
 Anyone who loves nature and wants to learn more about sustainable living will surely appreciate their stay in Spirit Fire.